Benjaminsch1301/cmmProject/README.md

 2. See folders "laSilla" and "paranal" where you can find notebooks with data analysis (missing data, count data, distributions, time series plot, etc.)

-3. In order to get normal coeficients (mean and standard deviation), run: python get_normal_coef.py
+3. In order to get normal coeficients (mean and standard deviation), run:

+        python get_normal_coef.py

     And it will generate the next files with that information: normal_coef_lasilla.yaml
         normal_coef_paranal.yaml

-4. Datareader for La Silla and Paranal is in datareader.py
+4. Datareader for La Silla and Paransal is in datareader.py